Emanuele Nicosia

 Emanuele Nicosia (11 January 1953 – 23 March 2016) was an automobile designer from Italy.
-He worked at Pininfarina for many years, designing the Jaguar XJS spyder in 1979 and working on the Ferrari 288 GTO and Testarossa.
+He worked at Pininfarina for many years, designing the Jaguar XJ Spider concept in 1979 and working on the Ferrari 288 GTO and Testarossa.
 Later, he worked on the interior design of the Lamborghini Diablo and Bugatti EB110.

 Nicosia also worked on motorbike projects, and has collaborated with Mauro Forghieri, then of the Oral Engineering Group, designing racing motorbikes.
 In 2000 he developed a concept for a SUB (Sport Utility Bike) based on a Moto Guzzi 750 engine which was introduced at 2000 Bologna Motor Show.

 He was head of Automotive Program at DYPDC Center for Automotive Research and Studies, started running his Beestudio design branch office in Pune, India.
 He went to RCA, London for specializing in design.

+Biographical news

+After finishing high school, he enrolled in the faculty of engineering in Catania in 1972 and then went on to the Royal College of Art in London.
+After graduation and a subsequent master's degree, in 1977, he began working at the Pininfarina Research Center in Grugliasco(TO).
+During this period he collaborated on the creation of several cars, such as the Ferrari 288 GTO and the Ferrari Testarossa.
+His was the design of the Jaguar XJS prototype for the Birmingham show in 1978.

+In 1980 he moved to Carrozzeria Ghia for a year, where he collaborated on the line design of the Ford Taurus, among other things, before returning to Pininfarina where he developed countless projects from trucks for Iveco to speedboats and buses.
+He remained at Pininfarina until 1985, when he began his independent business.
+He founded Design System together with his partner Graziano Pagliasso, who was in charge of the model and prototype department, combining the professionalism of the designer with the manual dexterity of the model maker, resulting in projects that were fundamental to him, such as the interiors of the Lamborghini Diablo.